Pertussis usually affects children and adolescents.

 Very ill children usually are hospitalized and given antibiotics to eliminate the infection.

-Pertussis remains a major problem throughout the developing world.
+Pertussis remains a major problem in areas of the world where vaccination coverage is low.

 Pertussis is becoming more common even though it can be prevented by a vaccine.
 This increase may result from